AramisAra/holbertonschool-low_level_programming/hello_world/README.md

-This file hello world it about how the gcc processer work and a little about printf and puts
+This file hello world it about how the gcc processer work and a little about printf and puts.